sid-agrawal/CellulOS-Docs/docs/source/user/booting.md

 ## Booting on Odroid-C4
 Assumptions:
 - The host computer is running Linux.
-- The Odroid's UART is connected to `/dev/ttyUSB0`.
+- The Odroid's UART is connected to `/dev/ttyUSB0` using a USB to TTL Serial Adapter.
     - You can inspect the connected devices with `sudo dmesg | grep tty`.
+    - We use the `DTECH USB to TTL Serial Adapter with PL2303TA`.
 - You have a USB smart switch connected to `/dev/ttyUSB1`.
-    - We use the `LCUS-1 5V USB Relay Module CH340 USB Control Switch` model.
+    - We use the `LCUS-1 5V USB Relay Module CH340 USB Control Switch`.

 ### Initial Setup
 ```{attention}